doecode/server/README.md

-datacite.url | (optional) DataCite MDS URL for sending metadata index.url | (optional) URL to indexing service (e.g., SOLR, see below) search.url | (optional) base URL to searching service (SOLR, see below) site.url | base URL of the client front-end services email.host | SMTP host name for sending confirmation emails email.from | the address to use for sending above emails email.notification | (optional) the address to use for sending notification emails when projects are submitted/announced github.user | (optional) GitHub user account name for using GitHub API without access limitations github.apikey | (optional) the GitHub user's API key file.uploads | the server path used for saving uploaded files
+datacite.url | (optional) DataCite MDS URL for sending metadata index.url | (optional) URL to indexing service (e.g., SOLR, see below) search.url | (optional) base URL to searching service (SOLR, see below) index.removal.url | (optional) URL to indexing service for index removal (e.g., SOLR, see below) site.url | base URL of the client front-end services email.host | SMTP host name for sending confirmation emails email.from | the address to use for sending above emails email.notification | (optional) the address to use for sending notification emails when projects are submitted/announced email.state.notification | (optional) the address to use for sending notification emails when projects have a state change for: deleted/hidden/unhidden github.user | (optional) GitHub user account name for using GitHub API without access limitations github.apikey | (optional) the GitHub user's API key file.uploads | the server path used for saving uploaded files